-After a documentary revealed the working conditions of one tech giant's overseas employees, academics are calling for companies to create a new C-suite role to tackle social and political issues.
+After the public revelation of Apple’s overseas working conditions, some academics are calling for companies to create a new C-suite role to tackle social and political issues.

 At the end of 2014, over 1,400 employees were working in Apple’s Chinese factories.